-BlackRock has direct and indirect interests in the global fixed income, currency, commodity, equity, and other markets in which Clients invest.
-As a result, BlackRock and its directors, managers, members, officers, and employees (collectively, the "BlackRock Group"), including those involved in the management, sales, investment activities, business operations, or distribution of BlackRock's services and products, are engaged in businesses and have interests other than that of managing the assets of Clients.
-These activities and interests include potential multiple advisory, transactional, financial, and other interests in securities, instruments, and companies that are directly or indirectly purchased or sold by or on behalf of Clients by BlackRock and other persons.
+BlackRock and its directors, managers, members, officers, and employees (collectively, the "BlackRock Group"), including but not limited to those involved in the management, operation and sale of BlackRock's services and products, are engaged in activities and have interests other than that of managing Client assets.
+Given the BlackRock Group invests (directly and indirectly) in the full breadth of available investment securities and markets, these other activities and interests of the BlackRock Group may include multiple advisory, transactional, financial, and other interests in securities, instruments, and companies that are purchased or sold (directly and indirectly) by or on behalf of Clients by BlackRock and other persons.